 About Hyundai Genesis

 Hyundai’s executive car is now in its second generation, although a third generation – the G90 is earmarked.
 Hyundai won’t say how many it expects to sell.

 This always means the same thing: not very many.
 If you want one of these 4990mm long, 3.8-litre petrol engine cars, you will have to visit one of specially selected dealers.

 (If you end up routinely driving a Genesis, we suspect there’s a very good chance you’ll work at one of them.} As it stands there are only six currently offering test drives.

 Hyundai might not be serious about selling vast quantities of the Genesis, but it is utterly serious about what this car stands for.

 It’s meant to get you used to the idea that a Hyundai can have high levels of interior craftsmanship.
 So you don’t have to giggle when you first spot there’s wood, aluminium and leather on the interior.

-You’re meant to be similarly unsurprised, too, if your forthcoming Hyundai small family car borrows features from the Genesis, like lane-departure warning, a cabin CO2 monitor that detects when you’re tired (high carbon dioxide levels can make drivers feel sleepy), a system that warns of oncoming traffic when you’re reversing from a parking space, city braking, a head-up display, and so on.
+You’re meant to be similarly unsurprised too.
+Forthcoming Hyundai small family cars will borrow features from the Genesis.
+They include the lane-departure warning, and cabin CO2 monitor. (high carbon dioxide levels can make drivers feel sleepy).
+A system that warns of oncoming traffic when you’re reversing from a parking space, city braking, a head-up display, and so on.

 That the showcase for these things is a five-meter saloon with a near four-litre V6 attached to it.
 The Genesis, like the Santa Fe and Veloster, is designed (the company freely admits) for the Far East and the US markets first, and then ‘adapted’ for other parts of the globe.